-To be sure, in the early 19th Century people in the North were no strangers to sometimes brutal working conditions that required great physical effort, yes on farms, but increasingly in cramped, dingy shops and factories.
+To be sure, in the early 19th Century people in the North were no strangers to sometimes brutal working conditions that required great physical effort, at first on farms, but increasingly in cramped, dirty shops and factories.

 And of course it was heroic military action, above all, that could bring fame, glory, and the most fulfilling form of honor.
 Not to mention that in a plantation society, a military vocation was often the best honorable alternative to being a great planter or a firebrand politician.

 As the issue of slavery became more of a wedge between North and South, Southerners found ways to justify slavery, calling it a positive good.
-A major apologist for slavery argued that not only was it a positive good for slaves, who after all–he claimed—were incapable of independent living; but it was also, he believed, the key to honoring Southern women.
+A major apologist for slavery argued that not only was it a positive good for slaves (who he claimed were incapable of independent living); it was also the key to honoring Southern women.

 In the words of the Rev. Thomas R. Dew of the College of William & Mary: “We behold the marked effects of slavery on the conditions of woman—we find her at once elevated, clothed with all her charms, mingling with and directing the society to which she belongs, no longer the slave but now the equal and idol of man.”